CrayLabs/SmartSim/doc/ss_logger.rst

 .. code-block:: python

-      logger = get_logger("example_logger")
+      logger = get_logger("SmartSim")

-To demonstrate the full functionality of of the SmartSim logger, we include all log functions in the Python driver script with log messages:
+To demonstrate full functionality of the SmartSim logger, we include all log functions in the Python driver script with log messages:

 .. code-block:: python